macalvarezm/Portfolio/Covid.md

 Group by location
 Order by TotalDeathsCount desc

---An·lisis por continente--
+--An√°lisis por continente--

---Continente con la mayor cantidad de muertos por poblaciÛn Select continent, MAX(cast(total_deaths as int)) as TotalDeathsCount From PortfolioProject..[Covid Deaths]
+--Continente con la mayor cantidad de muertos por poblaci√≥n Select continent, MAX(cast(total_deaths as int)) as TotalDeathsCount From PortfolioProject..[Covid Deaths]
 --Where location like '%Argentina%'--